 I’m definitely going to find out who his parents are and why they could pay for him to learn a hard skill and not pay his school fees.

-Then came the mechanic.
+Then came the owner of the workshop.

 “Hello, sir.
 Welcome to my workshop.
 Have you been here for long?
-Gone to do one or two things inside town?
+Gone to do one or two things inside the town?
 Welcome.”.

 ‘Thanks.”
 I said hating his guts.